John Candy is an overworked air traffic controller who goes on a family beach vacation and he gets very little relaxing done.

 Towards the end some of Torn’s quirky pirate pals show up, I guess to provide some laughs.
 They don’t.
 They feel like they’re just forgettable background characters and aren’t given enough time or funny moments to warrant any more mentioning.
 The highpoint from them is that Yorku confused dialogue scene.

 Had Torn and Crenna not been at the beach there would have been absolutely no one to provide additional interest in this other than Candy.
-Towards the end some of Torn’s quirky pals show up, I guess to provide some laughs.
-They don’t.
-They feel like they’re just crowbarred in and aren’t given enough time or funny moments to warrant any more mentioning.

 The main driving force is Candy and Crenna annoying each other and finally making a big bet of winning the local regatta.
 Crenna is quite pompously funny in his few scenes he has.
 I wish he got more screentime in this.